Britain pushes tough tech rules under new digital watchdog

-The United Kingdom government on Friday outlined the powers it’s planning for its Digital Markets Unit, a regulator set up last year to take on the dominance of tech giants.
+The U.K. government on Friday outlined the powers it’s planning for its Digital Markets Unit, a regulator set up last year to take on the dominance of tech giants.
 It didn’t specify when the rules would take effect, saying only that legislation would come “in due course.”

-Authorities in Britain and across Europe have been leading the global push to clamp down on tech companies amid rising concern about their outsized influence and harmful material proliferating on their platforms.
+Authorities in Britain and across Europe have been leading the global push to clamp down on tech companies amid rising concern about their outsize influence.

 The watchdog also would get the power to solve pricing disputes between online platforms and news publishers to ensure media companies get paid fairly for their content, the government said.